 Step 4 - Knead the mixture for 10 - 15 minutes, or until the dough feels very smooth, non-sticky, and no dry bits remain.
 Wrap the dough tightly with plastic wrap and rest at room temperature for 1 hour.

-Step 5 - Form the gnocchetti: Slice a chunk of dough measuring the width of 2 fingers.
+Step 5 - Form the gnocchetti: On a clean work surface, slice a chunk of dough measuring the width of 2 fingers.
 Cover the remaining dough in plastic wrap to prevent it from drying out.

 Roll the chunk into a thin log with a ½-inch diameter.
 This step takes a bit of practice, but essentially, you want to spread your fingers out over the piece of dough with both hands and use your fingers to roll outwards.
 See my video for a visual demonstration!